static-frame/static-frame/doc/source/articles/ftyping.md

 ```

-If a type or data validation fails, ``@CallGuard.check`` will raise an exception.
+If a validation fails, ``@CallGuard.check`` will raise an exception.
 For example, if the above function is called with a ``Frame`` that has an unexpected third-column label, the following exception will be raised:

 <!-- >>> f = sf.Frame.from_records(([3, '192004', 1.0], [3, '192005', -2.0]), columns=('permno', 'yyyymm', 'Mom3m')) -->